 Openings for admission are limited, and competition is considerable.
-Individuals who have the strongest qualifications in terms of the MSW Program's admission criteria are selected for admission.
-Students admitted to the MSW Program must register for courses the same calendar year they are accepted.
-Admission cannot be deferred until the next year.
+Individuals who have the strongest qualifications in terms of the MSW program's admission criteria are selected for admission.
+Students admitted to the MSW program must register for courses the same calendar year they are accepted.
 Students must indicate their intention to enroll by the deadline indicated in the letter of acceptance.